WTFAcademy/WTF-Ethers/en/02_Provider/readme.md

 ### Creating an API Key for the Node Service Provider

-First, you need to register and create an API Key on the website of the node service provider (e.g INFURA, ALCHEMY).
+First, you need to register and create an API Key on the website of the node service provider (e.g [Infura](https://github.com/AmazingAng/WTFSolidity/blob/main/Topics/Tools/TOOL02_Infura/readme.md), [Alchemy](https://github.com/AmazingAng/WTFSolidity/blob/main/Topics/Tools/TOOL04_Alchemy/readme.md).
 In the "Tools" section of the "WTF Solidity" tutorial, we introduced the methods to create API Keys for two projects, Infura and Alchemy.
 You can refer to the tutorial for more information.

 ![Infura API Key](img/2-1.png)